 At Buttsbury Infant School we respect and value all children and are committed to providing a caring, friendly and safe environment for all our pupils so they can learn, in a relaxed and secure atmosphere.
 We believe every pupil should be able to participate in all school activities in an enjoyable and safe environment and be protected from harm.
 This is the responsibility of every adult employed by, or invited to deliver services at Buttsbury Infant School.
 We recognise our responsibility to safeguard all who access school and promote the welfare of all our pupils by protecting them from physical, sexual and emotional abuse, neglect and bullying.

 Our Designated Safeguarding Lead is Mrs Harris (Deputy Headteacher).
 Our Deputy Designated Safeguarding Lead is Mrs Robinson (Executive Headteacher).
-Miss Thomason and Mrs Cogger are also part of the Safeguarding team.
+Mrs Johnson is also part of the Safeguarding team.
 The Governor with responsibility for safeguarding in our school is Mrs H Chiappe.

 Buttsbury Infant School is committed to safeguarding and promoting the welfare of children.
 All staff and volunteers share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the policies section on our website.

 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.